Salma-El-Alaoui/BFFSocialNetwork/README.md

   * --firstName, -fn
        name of the person, row key

-See usage of a command
+see usage of a command
 Usage: help [options]
   Options:
     --command, -cmd
        command for which you want to see the usage

-Exit
+exit
 Usage: exit [options]
 ```

 Description